Regan Booty

-Regan Jak Booty (born 3 April 1998) is an English professional footballer who plays as a central midfielder, defensive midfielder or centre-back for club Barrow.
+Regan Jak Booty (born 4 March 1998) is an English professional footballer who plays as a central midfielder, defensive midfielder or centre-back for Boreham Wood.

 Club career

 Booty joined Huddersfield Town as a boy, and became captain of the club's under-23 side.
 On 3 July 2018, he joined Aldershot Town on a season-long loan.
 At the end of the loan spell, Booty left Huddersfield, without making a senior appearance, following their relegation from the Premier League.

-On 12 August 2019, Booty joined Notts County, making 13 league starts and scoring 2 goals in the 2019-20 season.
+On 12 August 2019, Booty joined Notts County, making 13 league starts and scoring 2 goals in the 2019–20 season.

 Booty joined Maidstone United in June 2021.